 More importantly, you will see the top influencers that influence this segment of our engineering audience.
 When you compare that to the other segments, there is minimal overlap.

-While these small details might seem insignificant, they can help provide marketers with the insights needed to tailor messages to an audience and target media outlets within marketing campaigns.
+While these small details might seem insignificant, they can help give marketers the insights needed to tailor messages to an audience and target media outlets within marketing campaigns.

 Many factors go into this type of data.
-At a very high level, when exploring affinity data, we’re looking at the percent of the audience that follows certain social media And the percent of the audience that uses specific keywords and phrases when describing what they do in their bio.
+At a very high level, when exploring affinity data, we’re looking at the percentage of the audience that follows certain social media And the percentage of the audience that uses specific keywords and phrases when describing what they do in their bio.

 What isn’t illustrated in this example is conversational data.
-Like the audience persona Example above, we would want to explore the topics and trends that each subsegment is talking about as it relates to important issues to your business.
+Like the audience persona Example above, we would want to explore the topics and trends each subsegment discusses regarding important issues to your business.
 It would be interesting to see the differences in essential subjects like artificial intelligence or enterprise security.
 I would bet that the conversations are incredibly different from each engineering segment.